minjeekim00/CuDDLE/README.md

 # Environment

 This code is written in tensorflow 1.15 version.
-However, the **barcode.py** code is executed in numpy array format, therefore it does not depend on framework environment such as pytorch or tensorflow.
+However, the **barcode.py** code is executed in numpy ndarray format, therefore it does not depend on framework environment such as pytorch or tensorflow.
 All you have to do is:

 1. Get embedding vectors from real and generated images using pretrained CNN network, such as [Inception v3](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.pdf).
 2. Transform embedded tensors to numpy ndarray format.